-PA Consulting Group’s Giles Beattie and Tom Watt investigate a new logistics initiative that hopes to succeed where those before it have fallen…
+PA Consulting Group’s Tom Watt investigates a new logistics initiative that hopes to succeed where those before it have fallen…

 Despite the best efforts of the highly skilled logisticians and information architects in the UK MOD, defence logistics has been under considerable pressure over recent years, with enduring operations in challenging and unpredictable environments, ongoing budgetary restrictions and much public scrutiny and criticism, including the recent report by the Public Accounts Committee.
 It is inescapable that a number of initiatives aimed at improving defence logistics in the UK have not delivered fully on their promises.

 A persistent theme of the criticism is a lack of complete asset visibility (AV) and, by extension, the information required to enable effective management of the supply chain.
 The most recent logistics initiative has resulted in the appointment of Boeing as the MoD’s partner to deliver the Future Logistics Information Service (FLIS), which should address these issues and look to provide additional benefits from the cost savings realised.

 FLIS seeks to further improve AV and to deliver broader benefits across the logistics space, addressing other issues such as availability of spares for UORs and the provision of accurate cost information.
 This is an enduring need that has previously been considered in both equipment and research programmes, such as the MoD’s advanced Inter-Modal Transport Logistics Technology Demonstration Programme (IMT TDP), intended to provide the basis for a substantial improvement in future AV and, consequently, the supply chain.